The following builds are available:

 |2.3 stable||December 23, 2016||Windows XP–10, Linux, Mac|

 Under OS X, run the .app file directly from the disk image, or drag it to Applications to install.
-Under Linux, build and install, or get SolveSpace through your distribution's package manager.
+Use 3.0 or later, since it is a vast improvement over previous versions.

-Files saved by 2.3 are usually readable by 2.0, but some new features are unsupported in older versions.
+Files saved by newer versions may be readable by earlier ones, but some new features are unsupported in older versions.

 * * *